 5. Incorporate Innovation and Sustainability into Your Business

 Even before COVID completely disrupted the retail ecosystem, customers had started moving towards healthier lifestyles and were willing to pay a premium for organic, whole foods.
 COVID further tipped the scale in the favor of plant based whole foods as health and hygiene took precedence amidst the pandemic.
 CPG brands need to incorporate product innovation and offer healthier options along with the usual best sellers to meet the demand of the evolved shopper.

 Customers also increasingly expect environmentally sustainable practices from their brands and expect them to take a social and political stand.
 30% of U.S. adult shoppers are willing to pay more for a product of a brand whose corporate values align in some way to their own.
 Considering the evolving consumer ethos, brands can no longer stay neutral to these social and environmental issues but need to embrace them and weave them into their narrative and corporate values.

 Final Thoughts: The Way Forward Is Digital

-In the last one year, most people, young and old, have embraced eCommerce and experienced the convenience and great customer service that goes with it.
-For many, there will be no going back to the old ways of brick and mortar shopping, at least for a substantial part of their buying needs.
+In the last couple of years, most people, young and old, have embraced eCommerce and experienced the convenience and great customer service that goes with it.
+For many, there will be no going back to the old ways of brick-and-mortar shopping, at least for a substantial part of their buying needs.
 Digital commerce is here now and will only keep evolving and grow more dominant as we progress.
 Many brands and retailers are already on a path to a digital overhaul, and those who aren’t, should jump on the bandwagon now before they get left far behind in the race to acquire today’s digital shopper.